TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/FlashMessages/NotificationApi.rst

 ..  literalinclude:: _RequireJS/_flash-message-demo.js
     :caption: EXT:some_extension/Resources/Public/JavaScript/FlashMessageDemo.js

 Actions
 -------

-Since TYPO3 v10.1 the notification API may bind actions to a notification that execute certain tasks when invoked.
+The notification API may bind actions to a notification that execute certain tasks when invoked.
 Each action item is an object containing the fields :js:`label` and :js:`action`:

 .. rst-class:: dl-parameters